chromium/chromium/docs/security/shepherd.md

 Security bugs are not automatically visible, so you must add people to get them fixed.
 For each bug, set:

-* The **component** – due to a limited set of auto-cc rules, this may add some visibility.
+* The **Component Tags** – due to a limited set of auto-cc rules, this may add some visibility.
 * An **assignee/owner**.
 Use `git blame` or look for similar past bugs in the tracker.
 * Lots of **cc**s.
 Copy everyone who could possibly be relevant.
 Use the owners